-- On 11 July 2021, Banque du Caire extraordinary general assembly convened and approved to: - Amending the text of Article (6) of the bank's basic articles, which relates to the bank's authorized, issued capital and the structure of bank's shareholders. - Increasing the authorized capital from EGP 10 billion to EGP 20 billion. - Increasing the bank's issued and paid-up capital by EGP 4,750 billion, to become after the increase EGP 10 billion instead of EGP 5,250 billion, and the legal procedures are being completed and registration in the commercial register is underway. - On 22 March 2022, Banque du Caire extraordinary general assembly convened and approved to: - Amending the text of Article (6) of the bank's basic articles, which relates to the bank's authorized, issued capital and the structure of bank's shareholders. - Increasing the bank's issued and paid-up capital by EGP 4 billion, to become after the increase EGP 14 billion instead of EGP 10 billion, and the legal procedures are being completed and registration in the commercial register is underway.
+- On 11 July 2021, Banque du Caire extraordinary general assembly convened and approved to: - Amending the text of Article (6) of the bank's basic articles, which relates to the bank's authorized, issued capital and the structure of bank's shareholders. - Increasing the authorized capital from EGP 10 billion to EGP 20 billion. - Increasing the bank's issued and paid-up capital by EGP 4,750 billion, to become after the increase EGP 10 billion instead of EGP 5,250 billion, and it was registered in the commercial register for the subsequent period on 07 November 2022. - On 22 March 2022, Banque du Caire extraordinary general assembly convened and approved to: - Amending the text of Article (6) of the bank's basic articles, which relates to the bank's authorized, issued capital and the structure of bank's shareholders. - Increasing the bank's issued and paid-up capital by EGP 4 billion, to become after the increase EGP 14 billion instead of EGP 10 billion, and the legal procedures are being completed and registration in the commercial register is underway.